github/codeql/ql/docs/learn-ql/introduce-libraries.rst

 account), as well as control-flow information about the order in which different operations may be executed at runtime.

+As a rule of thumb, you normally want to use the AST only for superficial syntactic queries.
+Any analysis involving deeper semantic properties of the program should be done on the DFG.

 The rest of this tutorial briefly summarizes the most important classes and predicates provided by this library, including references to the `detailed API documentation
 <https://help.semmle.com/qldoc/go/>`__ where applicable.
 We start by giving an overview of the AST